 One anecdote of a similar event exists from 1941, when British soldiers met a local farmer who collected herring from the intertidal zone at his farm.
 Herring is historically a fisheries species in Iceland but its winter distribution differs from year to year (Óskarsson et al. 2009).
 In 2007-2014, there were herring schools wintering in Breiðafjörður, whereas herring generally is rare in Breiðafjörður.
 The herring presence was observable via presence of the fishing fleet venturing into intertidal zones and extreme abundances of marine birds including gulls Larus spp. and Northern Gannets (Morus bassanus) (Yfirlit um jólatalningar okkar á fuglum).

 A somewhat similar but considerably smaller-scale event (200-300 tonnes of herring left to rot) occurred in Alterosen (1 km long and 100-200 m wide), Norway in 1984 (Oug et al. 1991) but a herring death of the magnitude (thousands of tonnes) observed in this study is unprecedented to our best of knowledge.
+Ath líka Dommasnes (1994) sem Óskarsson et al. (2018) vitna til, það er norskt dæmi úr Oslófirði um áhrif síldargengdar á O2 styrk í Oslófirði.

 Kolgrafafjörður provides an excellent model system to study effects of hypoxia on benthic ecosystems in the absence of seasonal (or otherwise repeated) hypoxic conditions, in the absence of any salinity stratifications and in almost completely marine (not an estuary) environment.
 Such a response to a hypoxic event can shed light on benthic changes related to changed oxygen concentrations caused by climate change and resulting changes in ocean circulations, and/or flow patterns of organic matters on the seafloor (Belley et al. 2010, Diaz & Rosenberg 2011), either from present-day, future or historical perspectives (Caswell & Frid 2017).
 Observing the recovery of benthic communities also is useful to identify pioneer species which can break down organic material to restore oxygenated conditions within an affected ecosystem, which in turn may aid in biological breakdown of sewage or otherwise accumulated organic materials.